What is Mobile DSP and Why You Need It for Your Programmatic Advertising?

 Programmatic technology stands for automated media buying based on real-time bidding.
 Even though demand-side platforms have already caught on, we noticed that media buyers aren't always aware of all the outstanding opportunities these platforms provide.

-Today we'll talk you through programmatic DSP advertising and show how its essential features may turn your media buying into a solid revenue driver.
+Today we'll talk you through mobile DSP and show how its essential features may turn your media buying into a solid revenue driver.

 Demand-Side Platform: What's Inside?